AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

 ### Problem

-- The **Inner Tracking System (ITS)** occasionally develops **“holes” in acceptance** lasting about **6–8 seconds**, visible as gaps in φ–time plots of track clusters.
+- The ITS occasionally develops **“holes” in acceptance** lasting about **6–8 seconds**, visible as gaps in φ distributions on time-dependent plots.
 - These are caused by **reboots of ITS staves**, typically triggered by recovery of failed **lanes** (groups of 7 chips sharing one data link).
-- When a lane fails, the **full stave** becomes temporarily blind while the DCS recovers it.
+When a lane fails, the **full stave** becomes temporarily blind while the DCS recovers it.
 - The issue affects, in particular, **ITS Layer 3**, which is critical for achieving four consecutive ITS hits in tracking.
-- These dead periods correlate with **drops in ITS–TPC matching efficiency** and produce visible “holes” in tracking performance.
+- These dead periods correlate also with **drops in ITS–TPC matching efficiency**.
 - The effect appears both in **Pb–Pb** and **pp** data.

-### Using new event selection bits
+### Using special event selection bits

-To reject events recorded during these faulty intervals, several event selection bits were introduced in O2Physics ([PR #9038](https://github.com/AliceO2Group/O2Physics/pull/9038), Dec 2024):
+To reject events recorded during the affected time intervals, several event selection bits were introduced in O2Physics ([PR #9038](https://github.com/AliceO2Group/O2Physics/pull/9038), Dec 2024):
 ```
 kIsGoodITSLayer3,           // number of inactive chips on ITS layer 3 is below maximum allowed value
 kIsGoodITSLayer0123,        // numbers of inactive chips on ITS layers 0-3 are below maximum allowed values